adbjo/mattermost-webapp/report.md

 Gabriel: 5 hours

-Not a lot of code had to be changed in my assigned file, just took a little bit for me to figure out how typescript properly worked.
+Not a lot of code had to be changed in my assigned file which was user_settings_notifications.test.tsx, just took a little bit for me to figure out how typescript properly worked.
 Most of my time was spent pair-programming with Kasper on the manage_auto_responder file.

 Robin: 4.5 hours